 CPM Program

-If your employer uses Cost Per Mile (CPM), you are issued a flat rate per substantiated mile (recorded and approved in the Everlance app).
+If your employer has selected a Cost Per Mile (CPM), you are issued a flat rate per substantiated mile (recorded and approved in the Everlance app).

 You can see the details of your reimbursement program and team information on the app's Home screen or Dashboard and select "View Team."